epiphanysearch/boilerplate/README.md

 $ jspm install
 ```

-## Starting point for project using Node, Grunt, JSPM, NPM.
+## Starting point for project using Node.js, Grunt, JSPM, NPM.

 ### Node.js

-This boilerplate is structured around several nodejs tools, which aim to reduce repetitive dev tasks and improve page load times of your final product by using concatenation, minification and image compression by default.
+This boilerplate is structured around several Node.js tools, which aim to reduce repetitive dev tasks and improve page load times of your final product by using concatenation, minification and image compression by default.
 It will also give you auto-prefixing on every save of your CSS and allow livereload of the page whenever you save in your editor.

 ### Grunt